22 April 2021

 - Climate change and its impacts is a key trend, particularly as it relates to air quality and extreme weather events like flooding and droughts.
 These concerns are acute in ASEAN and pose risks not only to infrastructure, but also peoples’ lives.

-- Businesses in ASEAN are beginning to measure and align their targets with international sustainability standards to drive impact and promote universal principles on good governance and ethical business practices.
+- Businesses in ASEAN are beginning to measure and align their targets with international sustainability standards to drive impact towards path to net zero sustainability and promote universal principles on good governance and ethical business practices.

 ESG objectives and business goals